worachat-dev/Think-Python-How2Think-Like-Computer-Scientist/README.md

 Feel free to contribute to this repository by submitting issues or pull requests.
 Your feedback and contributions are welcome!

 ## License

-The content in this repository is licensed under the [Creative Commons Attribution-NonCommercial 3.0 Unported License](http://creativecommons.org/licenses/by-nc/3.0/).
+The content in this repository is based on the original material and is licensed under the [Creative Commons Attribution-NonCommercial 3.0 Unported License](http://creativecommons.org/licenses/by-nc/3.0/).
 ---